 MARRIAGE AND BEARING CHILDREN

-We also believe that human life begins at conception, and that it is murder to kill or destroy the life of an unborn child (Psalm 139:13-16; Ecclesiastes 11:5; Genesis 25:21-23; Genesis 9:5-6; Exodus 20:13).
-Therefore, we condemn as sin abortion – in all its forms – and reject as contrary to God’s will views and practices which would seek to limit and prevent the conception and the bearing of children.
+We also believe that human life begins at conception and that it is murder to kill or destroy the life of an unborn child (Psalm 139:13-16; Ecclesiastes 11:5; Genesis 25:21-23; Genesis 9:5-6; Exodus 20:13).
+Therefore, we condemn as sin abortion – in all its forms – and reject as contrary to God’s will and intention the modern views and practices which would limit and discourage Christian parents from conceiving and bearing children.

 SANCTITY OF LIFE